 3. And a sharp knife to cut off the top of the pineapple.
 That’s it!

-Step Four.
-To remove the core left inside of the pineapple, simply break it off the bottom of the pineapple.
+Step 4: To remove the core left inside of the pineapple, simply break it off the bottom of the pineapple.
 If it’s stubborn, help it along by slicing the edges of the core base with the tip of a small paring knife while continuing to twist and move back and forth.

 Don’t let all of that juicy, delicious fresh pineapple go to waste only to make a vase!
-Eating it is really the BEST part in my opinion.
+Eating it is really the best part in my opinion.

 When you pull out the pineapple corer/slicer, you are left with a perfectly sliced coil of pineapple rings.
 Like a fruit slinky.
 Press the release button on the handle and slide off the coil.
 You can then slice it into rings or chunks.